MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 You can control access by using private endpoints.
 These network interfaces use private IP addresses to bring the services into the virtual network.
 The architecture has Azure services that automatically set up the private endpoints.

-Azure Spring Apps is deployed into that network by using a process sometimes called [VNET injection](/azure/spring-apps/how-to-deploy-in-azure-virtual-network).
+Azure Spring Apps is deployed into the network via the [VNET injection](/azure/spring-apps/how-to-deploy-in-azure-virtual-network) process.
 The application is accessed by reaching the private IP address.

 <!-- Reviewers: Consider changing the following link for flexible server information to this target: https://azure.microsoft.com/en-us/resources/azure-database-for-mysql-flexible-server-infographic/ -->